 As our aircraft age, they will depreciate and generally the aircraft will generate lower revenues and cash flows.
-As of December 31, 2011, 3.4% of our aircraft portfolio by net book value was older than 15 years.
+As of December 31, 2012, 1.9% of our aircraft portfolio by net book value was older than 15 years.
 If we do not replace our older depreciated aircraft with newer aircraft, our ability to maintain or increase our revenues and cash flows will decline.
-In addition, since we depreciate our aircraft for accounting purposes on a straight line basis to the aircraft's estimated residual value over its estimated useful life, if we dispose of an aircraft for a price that is less than the depreciated book value of the aircraft on our balance sheet, we will recognize a loss on the sale.
+In addition, if we dispose of an aircraft for a price that is less than the depreciated book value of the aircraft on our balance sheet, we will recognize a loss on the sale.